Doctors Note Logo

 • Colonoscopy

-If inflammation is low, your symptoms might be due to IBS overlap, scar tissue, or another inflammatory bowel condition.
-Since Crohn's and Ulcerative Colitis can sometimes present with overlapping symptoms, using a free online assessment tool can help you identify whether your specific symptom pattern may warrant additional testing or a second opinion about your diagnosis.
+If inflammation is low, your symptoms might be due to IBS overlap, scar tissue, or another condition.
+Since Crohn's and Ulcerative Colitis can sometimes be confused or overlap in presentation, checking your symptoms with a free assessment tool can help clarify whether your specific pattern warrants additional testing or consultation.

 When Surgery Is Considered